The Science of Nutrition

 Children, it seems, are perpetually at the forefront of the seasonal sickness battle.
 Spreading germs at school and daycare in what can feel like a never-ending doom-loop.

-Navigating the terrain of winter-related illnesses is nothing new, but recent years have brought new challenges with combinations of COVID, RSV, and the flu, making it even more crucial for parents to discern between the normal ebb and flow of seasonal health and when to seek professional advice.
+Navigating the terrain of winter-related illnesses is nothing new, but here we outline what parents need to discern between the normal ebb and flow of seasonal health and when to seek professional advice.

 The Winter Sickness Surge